pulp-platform/AI-deck-workshop/Hands-on/Session 2/simple_kernel_example/README.md

 - `output[idx] = (red + green + blue)/3;` We only need one division!
 This gives us 199.2ms
 - we also have 8 cores on the cluster!
 Paralellizing it brought us down to 33.3ms.

 With those 3 steps we could already improve by a factor of 70.
 There are still other possible improvements, like moving the check `grayscale == 1` out of the for-loop for avoiding wrong branch predictions or loop-unrolling.
+You could also vectorize the code as we are only operating on bytes.
+Or improve the accuracy, as the factors 0.33 for all colors are actual not resulting in the most accurate grayscale representation.
+There is a lot of room for you to play and get familiar with the example :)

 One last hint: be careful with printf - this is a very long and complicated function and should never be inside your performance measurement.